dataform-co/dataform/docs/packages.md

 - includes/dataset_one.js
 - includes/dataset_two.js

-If you're not quite sure how to set your package up, you may want to explore the code respoitories for other Dataform packages.
-Alternatively, ask the community in our [Slack channel](https://join.slack.com/t/dataform-users/shared_invite/zt-dark6b7k-r5~12LjYL1a17Vgma2ru2A).

 ### Connect to a data warehouse and test it out

 Once you're done, it's a good idea to connect to a data warehouse and make sure it's doing what you expected.

 ### Release to the community!

-Once your package is ready to be released, let the community know in our [Slack channel](https://join.slack.com/t/dataform-users/shared_invite/zt-dark6b7k-r5~12LjYL1a17Vgma2ru2A).
-And if you'd like to list your package on docs.dataform.co, send an email to the [Dataform team](mailto:team@dataform.co).
+Once your package is ready to be released, let [the community know](https://cloud.google.com/dataform/docs/get-support#get_support_from_the_community).
+If you'd like to list your package here, make a pull request to add it!

-### Questions?

-If you have any questions at any point, don't hesitate to get in touch by [email](mailto:team@dataform.co) or [Slack](https://join.slack.com/t/dataform-users/shared_invite/zt-dark6b7k-r5~12LjYL1a17Vgma2ru2A).

-On behalf of the Dataform community, thanks in advance for your contribution!